itstorque/sandslate/_site/README.md

-# sandslate
+# Sandslate
-A Minimal Portfolio Theme for Jekyll Sites
+A Minimal Portfolio Theme for Jekyll Sites.

+Sandslate is a customizable light-weight minimal theme you can use on your jekyll site, whether you are hosting on GitHub or your own servers.
+Whether you want a minimal personal portfolio to showcase your work, log your journeys or put your art on, Sandslate is an awesome theme you can use to spice up that portfolio easily.

+Preview the theme on Sandslate's official page: [tareqdandachi.github.io/sandslate](tareqdandachi.github.io/sandslate).

 ## Theme Properties & Customization